Frameio/comment-scraper-python/README.md

 2. Puts these assets into a list.
 3. Flattens the list and outputs it into a .csv file.

-The comment scraper does not handle version stacks.

 # Try it Now
 You can see a Flask app using the comment scraper on Glitch here: https://glitch.com/~frameio-comment-scraper.
 You will need a developer token and you will need to retrieve the root asset ID to try it out.